The coincidence of the homologies of integral currents and of integral singular chains, via cosheaves: Several remarks

+The statement (2) can be proved by an argument similar to the proof of (1).
+This completes the proof of Theorem \ref{cor:localization} \end{proof}

+Remark that Corollary \ref{cor:localization} is a generalization of statements in \cite{RS} in terms of local triviality of homology theories.

-{\bf Acknowledgments}.
-The author would like to express my appreciation to Takumi Yokota for helpful comments and for careful reading of a preliminary version of the manuscript.
-He is also grateful to Takashi Shioya, Shouhei Honda and Takao Yamaguchi for helpful comments and for discussions.
-He is supported by Research Fellowships of the Japan Society for the Promotion of Science for Young Scientists.
+{\bf Acknowledgements}.
+The author would like to express my appreciation to Takumi Yokota for helpful comments, discussions, and careful reading of a preliminary version of the manuscript.
+He is also grateful to Shouhei Honda, Yu Kitabeppu, Takashi Shioya, and Takao Yamaguchi for helpful comments and for discussions.